FLO-2DSoftware/FLO-2D-Docs/Build25/_sources/tutorials/Self-Help-Kit-Gila/5-Storm Drain.rst.txt

     - Open the Conduits attribute table.
     - Sort the table by the `length` field.
-    - Select the conduits taht are less than 30 ft long.
+    - Select the conduits than are less than 30 ft long.
     - Set the field editor to the `length` field.
     - Set the length of the conduits to 30 ft.
     - Apply 30 ft to the selected conduits.